Silvmike/sonarqube-gradle-multi-project-build-demo/README.md

 ## JaCoCo

 * Required to configure tools like Lombok to generate @Generated annotation

+## Spotbugs

+*